 Dominik also changed team colors in ADAC GT Masters.
 Driving a Team Schubert’s BMW Z4 alongside Claudia Hurtgen, Baumann took the 5th position in the championship after winning the races at the famous tracks of Spa and Nurburgring.

-Blancpain GT Series debut
+Blancpain GT Series debut in 2014

 A new challenge for Baumann arrived in 2014 when he made a debut in the Blancpain GT Series.
 Still driving Team Schubert’s BMW but this time alongside Thomas Jager, he finished 8th which was a good result considering he missed opening two rounds and retired from 4 out of 10 races he entered.
 However, he won one race, again at Slovakiaring, and finished 2nd at Zandvoort.